MikeAvgeros/escape-game/README.md

   - As a User, I want a way to visualise how I am doing in the game, and how many more rooms are left till my character escapes.

-  - As a User, I want the game to give me feedback every time I choose correct actions that progress the story or raise my character's stats.
+  - As a User, I want to be able to contact the developer to offer feedback.

 ## Scope